PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

     b.
 For the “LambdaZipFile” parameter, enter the name of Lambda code zip file name which is stored in the LambdaFunctionsBucketName, whose name is indicated in the required parameters.

     c.
-Provide "CloudTrailS3BucketName".
-Creates a S3-Bucket Name for storing the CloudTrails logs.
-NOTE: Dont USE Capital letters, and S3 bucket names are globally unique, regardless of the AWS Region and AWS Account.
-So please prepend/append your aws account number to the name of bucket to avoid stack creation failure.

-    d.
-If "LaunchSubscriberVpc" parameter is set to Yes then below parameters will be used to create a new subscriber VPC
+If "LaunchSubscriberVpc" parameter is set to Yes then below parameters will be used to create a new subscriber VPC This CFT will create one-VPC, 4-subnets: 2-public and 2-private subnets, One-NAT instance launched to test the Routing between VPCs
       * "VpcCidrRange"
       * "SubnetCidr1"
       * "SubnetCidr2"